-As a savvy SaaS marketer, you know you need an ebook in your toolkit to deliver value to your prospects and convert leads into customers. eBooks are popular among B2B audiences and receive three times as many downloads as white papers, which is why writing an ebook should be on your priority list.
+Updated November 2020: As a savvy SaaS marketer, you know you need an ebook in your toolkit to deliver value to your prospects and convert them into leads. eBooks are popular among B2B audiences and receive 3 times as many downloads as white papers, which is why writing an ebook should be on your priority list.

-The first step of writing an ebook is to create an outline.
+A crucial beginning step to writing an ebook is creating an outline.
 This will help ensure that you include all of the topics you planned to cover, as well as help you develop a clear, compelling flow for the content.
-An outline breaks down the writing process into individual steps that you can tackle easily, one by one.
+An outline breaks down the writing process into individual steps that you can tackle easily.
 And, it identifies your team members’ tasks to keep them on track.

 While ebook formats vary, most have specific chapters broken down by headers and subheaders.
 The best ebooks use design elements like images, illustrations, infographics, charts and lists to make the content more engaging.
 These items should be noted in your outline.
 You should also include sources for any statistics you use.
 Your editor will thank you!